jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 "Regular Expressions are the key tools that all Developer should have in their pocket", it's the phrase with the teacher Alberto Alcocer repat constantly in the course in Platzi.

 A Regex (Regular Expression) is a patter which is possible to filter strings without using a lot of resources.
-Regexs are
+Regexes are commonly used to filter URL, phone numbers, emails and so on:
 Example:
 String:
 ```